BrettBukowski/how/README.md

 ## Installation

-Download the [binary](https://github.com/BrettBukowski/how/releases/latest) for your platform, rename it, put it somewhere in your path, and run.
+Download the [binary](https://github.com/BrettBukowski/how/releases/latest) for your platform, rename it to simply `how`, put it somewhere in your path, and run.

 :point_right: :grey_question: